dgdheeraj/Languages-and-Frameworks/Apache ZooKeeper/README.md

 ```

 ### Watchers
-Kazoo offers watch funcations on a node that gets triggered when a node or its children has changed
+Kazoo offers watch functions on a node that gets triggered when a node or its children has changed

 Watchers can be set in two different ways
 - The first is the style that Zookeeper supports by default for one-time watch events